 Specflue Listed by play Ransomware Group

-On March 23, 2026, the ransomware group known as Play added Specflue to its public leak site, confirming that it had exfiltrated internal files from the United Kingdom-based company during a ransomware attack.
+On March 23, 2026, the ransomware group known as Play added Specflue to its public leak site, claiming that it had exfiltrated internal files from the United Kingdom-based company during a ransomware attack.

 Public reporting indicates that Play listed Specflue on its dark-web leak portal, a standard step the group takes when victims do not pay the demanded ransom.
 The listing includes samples of allegedly stolen internal documents.
 No precise count of affected individuals has been released, and the exact volume or sensitivity of the files remains unclear from available reporting.
 The incident follows Play’s typical pattern of breaching corporate networks, encrypting systems, and later publishing data to pressure payment.